NadaMohamedAbdAllah8/Import-employees/README.md

 1. Start the server by running `php artisan serve`.

+2. Start the queue by running `php artisan queue:work`

-2. To login as an admin user, go to http://127.0.0.1:8000/login (using default host and port) and use `admin` as the username and `password` as the password.
+3. To login as an admin user, go to http://127.0.0.1:8000/login (using default host and port) and use `admin` as the username and `password` as the password.

-### Testing

-Run `php artisan test`
+## More to add

+A. Tests
+B. Notification when the import is over